 Council Assets & Emergency Expenditure

 In cases of extreme risk to the delivery of council services, the Clerk may authorise revenue expenditure on behalf of the council which in the Clerk’s judgement it is necessary to carry out.
 Such expenditure includes repair, replacement or other work, whether or not there is any budgetary provision for the expenditure, subject to a limit of £5,000.
-The Clerk shall report such action to the appropriate chairman as soon as possible and to the Finance Committee as soon as practicable thereafter,
+The Clerk shall report such action to the appropriate chairman as soon as possible and to the Policy & Finance Committee as soon as practicable thereafter,

 In the case of an emergency, the Clerk shall have the power to take reasonable steps to secure the Council’s assets or position, following consultation with the Mayor (if practicable in the circumstances),